 - Add Dechlor or Aquasafe according to label directions.

-- Add Medifin according to label directions to eliminate any
+- Add Medifin according to label directions to eliminate any potential parasite problems.

 - Repot plants if necessary and put them back into the pool.